uoftgasa/uoftgasa.github.io/markdown/index.md

 ### [Scarborough Bluffs](https://www.toronto.ca/explore-enjoy/parks-gardens-beaches/scarborough-bluffs/)

 Travel far enough east and stick to the lake and you'll encounter the towering Scarborough Bluffs.
-Majestic in their slow motion crumble, the parks around their base are externally popular wi
+Majestic in their slow motion crumble, the parks around their base are externally popular with adventurers and wedding photographers alike.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA2NTk3ODAwNF19
+eyJoaXN0b3J5IjpbMTU4OTg3NDcyNF19
 -->